Underlying Psychology of This Argument

 The threat of prison is meant to discourage people from committing crimes and losing their freedom.
 Without proper treatment and further follow-up assessments after recovery, then spending time in prison becomes a revolving door.

-Instead, an addicted prisoner goes through withdrawals without medical assistance or the psychological treatment needed to reset a prisoner’s mind, leaving the prisoner in much the same place as when they first started their addictive behaviors.
+Instead, drug addicts prisoner goes through withdrawals without medical assistance or the psychological treatment needed to reset a prisoner’s mind, leaving the prisoner in much the same place as when they first started their addictive behaviors.
 The mind has not been adjusted to thinking any differently which leads to encountering the old triggers and further criminal behavior when they leave prison.

 Furthermore, prison is often a brutal place where inmates are abused and even killed when getting on the wrong side of prison guards or other inmates connected with prison gangs.
 This creates a lot of stress in the prison population if one is always looking over one’s shoulder to stay ahead of potential attacks.

-When an addict, whose physical and mental chemical makeup is not treated properly, along with prison abuse added on top, the inmate loses hope of achieving a good life when getting out.
+When drug addicts, whose physical and mental chemical makeup is not treated properly, along with prison abuse added on top, the inmate loses hope of achieving a good life when getting out.
 Many come out bitter and twisted, which does nothing for our society and its safety.

 A recent 2022 report, published by Prison Policy Initiative, shows statistics in the different nationwide prison types, such as State Prisons (1,042,000 inmates), Local Jails (547,000), and Federal Prisons and Jails (208,000).
 There are other variable categories, such as Youths (36,000), Territorial Prisons (10,000), Immigration Detention (32,000), Involuntary Commitment (22,000), Indian Country (2,000), and Military (1,000).
 The general statistic of all prisoners is 573 for every 100,000 United States residents, which is the highest rate across the globe.